 An approach which need not require replication, but still allows for it, is the heteroscedastic GP (HetGP) \citep{Goldberg1998, hetGP}.
-The allure of HetGP is the promise of a full surrogate; joint prediction of the mean response and the level of noise at any input combination.
-This is possible via a latent variable formulation which jointly models the simulator mean as a GP and the log noise (to ensure positivity) as a GP.
+The allure of HetGP is the promise of a full surrogate; joint prediction of the mean response and the noise level at any input combination.
+This is possible via a latent variable formulation which jointly models the simulator mean and the log noise (to ensure positivity) as GPs.
 As \citet{Gramacy2020surrogates} notes, this coupled GP approach provides smooth estimates of the noise at both within sample and out of sample simulator inputs.
-However, this very flexible approach to emulation may still require prohibitively large sample sizes to produce a satisfactory emulator.
+This very flexible approach to emulation is incredibly data-hungry.
 For example, \citet{Binois2018} use $500$ design points to compare emulators for a one dimensional stochastic simulator.

-In the Athena simulator it is simple to change model features to give us cheap approximations to large offshore wind farms.
-Since these approximations are relatively computationally cheap, it is easy to get enough training data to construct good emulators.
-If we can build a good emulator for the cheap simulator, and accurately describe its mean, perhaps we can utilise this information to build better emulators for more expensive stochastic computer models.
+In this paper, we exploit the flexibility of HetGP for emulating the stochastic Athena simulator.
+We also seek to circumvent the data-hungry nature of HetGP by exploiting the simplicity with which we can change model features within the Athena simulator to give us cheap approximations.
+Since these approximations are fast, it is easier to construct good emulators.
+If we can build a good emulator for the cheap simulator, and accurately describe its mean, we can utilise this information to build better emulators for more expensive stochastic computer models.

 Exploiting cheap approximations to an expensive simulator has been tackled in the deterministic framework by \citet{Kennedy2000}.
 The most popular format is their autoregressive structure for functions \citep{Forrester2007, Singh2017, Harvey2018}.
-The autoregressive structure builds a well informed emulator for the cheap simulator and use this as a ``starting point'' for the expensive simulator.
-The main aim of multilevel emulation is an improved emulation of the (expensive) simulator at a fixed training budget.
-We aim to extend this to the more complex case of stochastic computer experiments to enhance the emulation of the Athena simulator.
+The autoregressive structure builds a well informed emulator for the cheap simulator and uses this as a ``starting point'' for the expensive simulator.
+The main aim of multilevel emulation is an improved emulation of the simulator at a fixed training budget.
+We extend this to the more complex case of stochastic computer experiments to enhance the emulation of the Athena simulator.